Centre for the Study of Inequality, Culture and Difference

 The Centre for the Study of Inequality, Culture and Difference provides a focus for research that theorises and analyses how the representation, practice and experience of difference produce inequality.
-Research in the Centre will not only explore how such representations, practices and experiences have been both contested and reproduced, but also how they inform discriminatory practices and policies.
+Research in the Centre explores how such representations, practices and experiences have been contested or reproduced, and how they inform discriminatory practices and policies.

 Feminism and Postfeminism; Queer Theory and Politics; Transnational Sexuality Studies; Constructing Masculinities; Gender, Journalism and on-line communication